 Conventionally Sized Tablets

 These are your everyday tablets.
 They are typically larger than 5mm in diameter.
 They're what most people picture when they think of tablets.
 You pop them in your mouth and swallow them with water.
-They come in all shapes and sizes, depending on the dose and formulation.
+The talets come in all shapes and sizes, depending on the dose and formulation.

 Large Tablets